-On September 25, 2013, STI ESG's BOD approved an amendment to the Phase 1 and 2 mergers whereby STI ESG would issue shares, at par value, to the stockholders of the non-controlling interests.
+On September 25, 2013, STI ESG's Board of Directors (BOD) approved an amendment to the Phase 1 and 2 mergers whereby STI ESG would issue shares, at par value, to the stockholders of the non-controlling interests.
 In 2014, STI ESG issued 1.9 million additional shares at par value to the stockholders of one of the merged schools.
-As at November 20, 2023, the amendment is still pending approval by the SEC.
+As at May 15, 2024, the amendment is still pending approval by the SEC.